graceindeed/Arinolagrace/README.md

-- 👋 Hi, I’m @gracearinola
+- 👋 Hi, I’m @graceindeed
 - 👀 I’m a lover of NLPs and Clear Visualisations.
 - 🌱 I’m currently learning R and Python
 - 💞️ I’m looking to drive more value via Marketing Data Analysis, Social Listening, and Real-Time Data Analysis.